 - Growth Rate: Slow rate of growth in the first few years, but have the potential to grow faster every year.

 - Reproduction: Reproduce sexually by seeds only

 - Habitat/climate: Prefers moderately moist areas with cold winters and hot summers as seedlings thrive in bright, sunny conditions and are drought-resistant and frost tolerant.

-Can be recognized by its massive structure, fluted trunk base and dark brown furrowed bark.
-Giant redwoods can also be identified by their dark green colored leaves, arranged spirally on the shoots and distinctive shape of their cones.
+Can be recognized by its massive structure, fluted trunk base, and dark brown furrowed bark.
+Giant redwoods can also be identified by their dark green colored leaves, arranged spirally on the shoots, and the distinctive shape of their cones.